IRL2/nanover-docs/source/concepts/applications.rst

    nanover-server-py <https://github.com/IRL2/nanover-server-py/issues/97>`_ for
    hand-tracking support.

-How to represent the avatar is the responsibility of the client.
-It must assume that any of the information may be missing.
+How to represent the avatar is the responsibility of the client, but it should be careful to handle cases where some information or components are missing.

 In summary, an avatar is structured as such: